New to zero-drop shoes? You’ve likely heard the term before, but may not really understand what it means.

-New to zero-drop?
-While the term isn’t necessarily something you may have come across in reference to footwear before, it’s pretty important when you consider how it impacts your body.
-Traditional footwear elevates the heel an average of 14-24mm (0.5″-1.0″).
-Elevating the heel throws off the alignment of the spine and forces an unnatural heel strike.
+Zero-drop refers to the angle between your heel and your toes.
+Traditional footwear elevates the heel an average of 14-24mm (0.5″-1.0″), which throws off the alignment of the spine and forces an unnatural heel strike.